 Sift the flour together with the salt and ground spices.
 Sprinkle some of the flour mixture over the soaking fruit and toss it.
 The idea is keep the fruit from sticking together.
 If you've been too generous with your soaking liquid, you may have to add more flour.

 Add the spiced flour into the wet mixture a cup at a time, beating it only long enough to produce a smooth, fairly thick batter.
 Try to resist licking the batter if you're concerned about salmonella--but you'll find it hard.

 Stir the batter into the fruit, then add the nuts.
 Use a wooden spoon or just plunge in with your hands and reminisce about what fun it was to make mud pies when you were little.
+Or you can wear disposible plastic gloves.
 Mix it all up.
 You will have a mixture that is mostly fruits and nuts with just enough batter to hold it together.

 Assembling and Baking:

 Place the dough in the lined pans, pressing down to fill in the corners.
 You can fill the pans almost to the brim because the cake will rise only slightly.
 Place the pans in the lower third of a 275 degree oven for 1 1/2 to 3 hours, until a knife or testing straw comes out clean.
 Timing is extremely variable.
 Small cakes will cook quicker, larger cakes take longer.
 Test each cake separately, and take it out as soon as your tester comes out clean.
 You don't want to dry out the cake.
 If it starts to burn before the inside is done, cover the top with foil.
 You can't bake a fruitcake in a hurry.